 Propagation by roots and rhizomes is my first choice with bamboo, because that’s already where so much of the plant’s life is centered.
 It’s like the base of operations, the central nervous system.

-If a root cutting doesn’t survive, it’s usually not a tremendous loss.
+If a rhizome cutting doesn’t survive, it’s usually not a tremendous loss.
 But if it does, you should start to see significant growth within the same growing season, and probably no later than the following spring.

 Bamboo propagation sketch